novena-next/docs/readme.md

 - Release a newer set of kernel patches
 - Create an update path from the stock Jessie firmware to Buster
 - Create new SD card images for easy installing
+- Document and archive information about the laptop

 Future goals:
 - Support the *BSDs
 - Upstream most Novena patches
+- Document and archive information about peripherals

 Please report all issues or ideas in this bug tracker.